 This is a year full of changes for our family.
 The biggest change is to see our daughter’s last year of High School end and sending her off to college in the fall.
+Which means for the first time in 18 years, we will have an empty nest.
 When your children are babies and you are waking up for 2 am feedings it seems like the time that they go out on their own is in the very distant future.
 Let me just say that time goes very fast and before you know it you will be through the first day of school, through the adolescent years, and finally seeing them off to adulthood.

 At this moment you may need to tell yourself over and over that this is what parenthood is all about.
 Everything leads up to the moment when you see them off into the world.
 All you can hope for is you helped to give them the tools to make decisions on their own that will have a positive impact on their young adult life.

 Being a rather shy afraid to do things kind of child myself, It took me many years to finally build up enough confidence to do things on my own.
 I still have a way to go, but I wanted to bring up my daughter to have a solid sense of herself and enough independence to think for herself, and realize there is a big wide world out there.
 I wanted her to know that she can do anything she wants (within reason of course).
 That there is a level of fear in the unknown but each time you take a step to conquer that fear you build up a bit of confidence and the next thing you try, that is just a little bit more daunting, is within reach.
 After several baby steps, you really do believe you can do anything.